AlexPresso/ZUnivers-Webhooks/README.md

 This project is not affiliated with the ZUnivers's project.
 It's a community project.

 ## Features
+All events/checks can be enabled/disabled based on your needs using the `enabled: true/false` booleans in config file

 - ✅ `!daily` reminder
 - ✅ Notifies for new patchnotes